Chippewa River (Wisconsin): Hydro-electricity

 Hydro-electric dams were built at Cornell and Jim Falls around 1911.
 With these, logs could no longer be driven down that section of the river, so had to be loaded onto rail cars at places like Holcombe for shipment.
-In 1948 Northern States Power built the hydro-electric dam that now sustains the Holcombe Flowage.
+In 1948 Northern States Power built the hydro-electric dam that now impounds the Holcombe Flowage.
 Today a string of hydro dams harnesses the section of the river from Holcombe to Eau Claire.